G2 Root System

 kurtosis_differential

-kurtosis_angular minus kurtosis_raw.
+kurtosis_angular minus the Fisher kurtosis of raw alignment values (Euclidean distance to nearest root; bimodal for G2 because root lengths come in 1:sqrt(3)).
 Large for data where G2's specific root-length ratio matters; near zero when it doesn't.
-This is the key D1 metric: Thomson control (equal-length roots) has no bimodality, so kurtosis_raw is unimodal and the differential collapses.
+Thomson control (equal-length roots) has no bimodality, so the raw kurtosis is unimodal and the differential collapses.
+The standalone raw-kurtosis and 12-root diversity-ratio components are atlas-excluded — diversity_ratio buckets almost every 2D-filling source to exactly 10/12 due to floating-point argmax ties on two cardinal-axis antipodal pairs, making it a degenerate 1-bit classifier redundant with normalized_entropy.
 Evolved via ShinkaEvolve atlas v1.

 Atlas Rankings